-As you can see there is a threshold limit for Minors and alcohol (.02 BAC) and there is a threshold limit for adults (.08 BAC for alcohol and 5.00 ng for THC) but when it comes to minors and pot, there is no similar threshold as it is ZERO TOLERANCE.
+As you can see there is a threshold limit for minors and alcohol — .02 BAC — and there is a threshold limit for adults — .08 BAC for alcohol and 5.00 ng for THC — but when it comes to minors and pot, there is no similar threshold as it is ZERO TOLERANCE.
 This is an interesting paradox because there is no impairment at the 5.00 ng limit for over 21, yet there is zero tolerance for under 21 DUI-D levels.
-Apparently, the focus on drug education under the "new approach" is not concerned with those under 21 and it appears as if some "morality" has slipped into the rational if there ever was such a rationale.
+Apparently, the focus on drug education under the "New Approach" is not concerned with those under 21 and it appears as if some "morality" has slipped into the rational if there ever was such a rationale.

-Continuing on into the consequences of the new approach limits, if there is a license suspension due to a THC test or refusal, a person will be able to continue driving if they choose too but they will need an ignition interlock driver's license (IIL) during this time.
+Continuing on into the consequences of the new approach limits, if there is a license suspension due to a THC test or refusal, a person will be able to continue driving if they choose too but they will need an Ignition Interlock Driver's License (IIL) during this time.
 Again you can see the folly of the new approach sanctions.
 The Ignition Interlock Device (IID) and companion license detect alcohol only and NOT drugs of any kind, yet a DUI-D pot suspension will require an alcohol-monitoring device on your car.
 The rational connection between the purpose of the law and the consequences under the law once more are shown to be non-existent.

-Refusal of a Blood Test for DUI-D (THC)
+Refusal of Blood Test